KBurbank/Quarto-Exam-Class/README.md

 \end{questions}
 ```

-You can use question parts, solutions, and any of the other features defined in the exam class package.
+You can use question parts, points solutions, and any of the other features defined in the exam class package.

-Importantly, you can also use RMarkdown inside your exam questions.
-You can include R chunks as usual.
+Questions, parts, and solutions may also include any standard Quarto content, including R chunks.

+## Rendering

+To render your exam, use the `Render` button in RStudio as usual.
+If you click on the disclosure triangle to the right of the `Render` button, you can select whether to render the student version of the exam or the solutions.

 ## Example

 Here is the source code for a minimal example: [template.qmd](template.qmd).
+The student version of the exam is rendered as [template.pdf](template.pdf), and the solutions are rendered as [template+solutions.pdf](template+solutions.pdf).